mayanksingh2298/mayanksingh2298.github.io/_posts/2019-04-15-coroutine-as-reducer-part-2.markdown

 what gives it so much power.
 While learning and programming, you'd come across complicated patterns but with a keen eye you'd be able to see that it's nothing but a specific way of implementing a general or abstract concept.

-Such is the case with `couroutines` too.
+Such is the case with `coroutines` too.
 You'd think, maybe expect it to be something complicated.
 Whereas in reality, it's a nice little reducer.

 So go ahead, venture into the land of code and you just might encounter a `reducer` in wild.